smythp/foundations-data-science/README.md

 Practice, but Practice
 Our Greatest Foe, Complexity

+## Accessibility and Accomodations

+If a reasonable accommodation by myself or the Graduate Center would help you to achieve your goals for this course, you may either approach me for a discussion of possible accommodations or speak with the Graduate Center's [Disability Services Office](https://gc.cuny.edu/Prospective-Current-Students/Current-Students/Disability-Services).
+You can connect with Disability Services staff by emailing disabilityservices@gc.cuny.edu.
+Universal access is a critical part of my pedagogy, and I am always willing to discuss accessibility improvements, whether or not the discussion is predicated on a formal recognition of a disability by the university.

 ## Schedule

 Week One
 -----------------

 ### Homework: Get Ready to Bash

 In our first session, we will be discussing the aims and shape of the course.
 In the second half of the session, we will be learning some basics of the command line and Git.
-Your homework for this first day, should you happen to manage to read this syllabus, is to prepare your computer for this lesson by following the below instructions:
+Your homework for this first day, should you happen to manage to read this syllabus in time, is to prepare your computer for this lesson by following the below instructions:

 [Installing Git and Git Bash](./instructions/installing_git_git_bash.md)